ShardulAgg/2025-goals/README.md

     G --> A
 ```

-REMEMBER: EVERY REP COUNTS, EVERY COMMIT MATTERS, EVERY DEAL IS A WIN!
-LET'S MAKE 2025 OUR YEAR!
-NO DAYS OFF! 💪🔥
+REMEMBER: CONSISTENCY CREATES EXCELLENCE - IN THE GYM AND IN BUSINESS!
+LET'S MAKE 2025 LEGENDARY! 💪🔥